YOUNG OLYMPIC BOARD NETWORK EUROPE (YOBE) NETWORK MEETING IN LIECHTENSTEIN

 Lunch Break

 Join us for a traditional lunch.
-Olympian Martha Bühler will prepare the traditional dish "Käs-Chöpfli" - fresh pasta with mountain cheese.
-We will provide a special dish attendees with dietary needs.
+Olympian Martha Bühler will prepare the traditional dish Käs-Chnöpfli (fresh pasta with mountain cheese).
+A suitable alternative will be provided for participants with dietary requirements.
+Please inform Pavlos at latest at 10 o'clock about your preferences.

 Afternoon programm